Welcome to Kingston!

-Non-profit community development organisation giving advice and guidance to vulnerable migrants especially from the Middle East and North Africa (MENA) region.
-Volunteers undertake a thorough, supervised and accredited training programme to ensure the quality of advice they give to migrants and their communities in the local area.
+Our core staff are supported by volunteers who undertake a bespoke and accredited training programme to ensure the quality and relevance of advice they give to migrants and their communities in the local area.

-If you can offer a few hours of your time every fortnight, either on a Monday or Friday preferably, and especially if you can speak another language aside from English, we'd love to hear from you.
+If you can offer a couple of hours of your time every fortnight, and especially if you can speak another language aside from English, we'd love to hear from you.

-Drop-in sessions are held in different locations throughout the week when our trained advisers can assist clients through practical issues on a wide range of subjects, most commonly housing and rent arrears, debt, benefits and their welfare rights.
+Our service supports migrants, some of whom are refugees, whose first language is not English, they may have poor literacy skills, and are unfamiliar with the system of life in the UK.
+Our trained advisers can assist clients through practical issues on a wide range of subjects, most commonly housing and rent arrears, debt, benefits and their welfare rights, education and access to health.

-Our main sessions are held between 10am-2pm on Mondays and Fridays at:
+Our drop-in sessions are on Mondays and Fridays between 10am - 2pm.

-Our aim is to ease the integration journey for migrant people now living in the local area.
+Our aim is to ease the integration journey for migrant people living in the local area, and to ease their way back into the wider community post Covid pandemic.

 Families and individuals that are better supported to deal with practical issues will settle in their new environment more quickly.
 This will ease their journey into work and will also help them to access statutory and third sector services in an appropriate manner.